Know Your Rights: Same-Sex Marriage

 21. Can an employer refuse to hire me because I've married my same-sex partner?

 Generally, no. California law prohibits employment discrimination based on sexual orientation, gender identity, gender expression, and marital status.
 However, if your employer or prospective employer is a religious corporation or association, the answer may, in some limited circumstances, be more complicated.
-If you are facing any problem in employment related to marrying your same-sex partner, please contact one of the LGBT legal organizations listed on this document (ACLU, Lambda Legal, or National Center for Lesbian Rights).
+If you are facing any problem in employment related to marrying your same-sex partner, please contact one of the LGBT legal organizations listed on this document (ACLU Foundation of Northern California, Lambda Legal, or National Center for Lesbian Rights).

 22. Can my employer refuse to provide my same-sex spouse with employment benefits that they give to different-sex spouses or refuse to recognize my marriage as valid?